mxk105620/Crowdfunding_ETL/README.md

 # Crowdfunding ETL Mini Project

-## This ETL (Extract, Transform, Load) mini project was completed as part of [course/institution name] by [your name] and [partner's name].
+## This ETL (Extract, Transform, Load) mini project was completed by [Ehsan Aref Adib],[Monila Khadka],[Aaron Summers].
 The goal of this project was to extract data from Excel files, transform it into structured CSV files, create a PostgreSQL database, and load the data into the database.

 # Repository Contents